Position Summary and General Description of Duties:

-- Grow an existing multi-year giving program including identification, cultivation, and solicitation of major donors.
+- Grow an existing multi-year giving program.

 - Prepare fundraising, giving society, and grant reports for the Board of Trustees.

-Events (includes company fundraising events as well as 3rd Party Events)
+Events (including 3rd Party Events)

 Other Development Responsibilities